andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/creating-the-core-data-stack-with-backwards-compatibility-in-swift.md

     return context
 }</pre>

-Once you&#8217;ve got a function like `createMainContext()`, you&#8217;ll be able to call it to obtain a fully-configured `NSManagedObjectContext` instance.
+Once you've got a function like `createMainContext()`, you'll be able to call it to obtain a fully-configured `NSManagedObjectContext` instance.

 I _highly_ recommend you avoid calling it inside any of your view controllers.
 Instead, my recommendation is to call it to obtain your `NSManagedObjectContext` instance inside of the `AppDelegate's` `application(_:didFinishLaunchingWithOptions:)` function.
 From there, you can pass it _to_ your first view controller, and from that first view controller on to _other_ view controllers that need it through `prepare(for segue:sender:)`.

-For more on this &#8220;dependency injection&#8221; strategy, or if you&#8217;re more of a visual learner, check out my Pluralsight course, [Core Data Fundamentals with Swift][1]!
+For more on this &#8220;dependency injection&#8221; strategy, or if you're more of a visual learner, check out my Pluralsight course, [Core Data Fundamentals with Swift][1]!
 <a name="course" class="jump-target"></a>

 <div class="resources">